 Amsterdam is well-known for its colourful and vivid markets, especially flea markets which are a great way to experience local Dutch life on the cheap.
 Once you make it to the city of canals, going either to Dapper Market, IJ-Hallen or Waterlooplein is a must!
-You will not only be able to get decent clothes, food, accessories for an extremely cheap price, but you can also chat with vendors as well as enjoy the atmosphere of Dutch markets.
+You will not only be able to get decent clothes, food, and accessories for an extremely cheap price, but you can also chat with vendors as well as enjoy the atmosphere of the second-hand market Amsterdam experience.

-Here are top 3 flea markets in Amsterdam you have to see:
+Here are the top 3 flea markets in Amsterdam you have to see:

-The market is spread out on the entire dapper street along the length of it.
+The market covers the entire dapper street along the length of it.
 Most vendors here are Asian, Turkish, African, Vietnamese, and Dutch.
 And as mentioned above they sell everything from hairpins to carpets.

 The atmosphere is quite crowded, milling with shoppers.
-The vendors are very friendly, and are ready to help international travelers.
+The vendors are very friendly and are ready to help international travellers.

-The IJ-Hallen Vlooienmarkt flea market in Amsterdam is typically held the first weekend of the month and is open from 9 am to 4.30 pm.
-In order to follow the opening days of the market each month, feel free to check out IJ-Hallen’s calendar which is updated every two weeks.
+The IJ-Hallen Vlooienmarkt flea market in Amsterdam is typically held the first weekend of the month.
+It is open from 9 am to 4.30 pm.
+In order to follow the opening days of the market each month, feel free to check out IJ-Hallen’s calendar.

-IJ- Hallen is not only the biggest of the flea markets in Amsterdam but also considered to be the biggest flea market in Europe.
+IJ- Hallen is not only the biggest of the flea markets in Amsterdam but also one of the biggest flea markets in Europe.
 There are approximately 750 different stands so you can just imagine how huge it is.
-The market was extremely overcrowded with tourists, locals and expats.
+The market is extremely busy with tourists, locals and expats.
 It was held inside the giant old shipbuilding which made it even more interesting to explore.
-Numerous stands were places outside as well due to a decent weather.
+Numerous stands were placed outside as well due to decent weather.
 The atmosphere was amazing.
 The sellers smiled back to me and recommended good quality products for a good price.

-Most of the stuff people sell at this top flea market is really cheap so if you do have an eye for a bargain you really cannot miss this.
+Most of the stuff people sell at this top flea market in Amsterdam is really cheap.
+If you do have an eye for a bargain you really cannot miss this.
 Most of the prices start from 50 cents and they get even lower towards the end of the day (even 50% – 80%).
 Just to give you an example of what you can get for what price:

 - Leather jacket – €2 – €10